Jean the Birdman

+"Jean the Birdman" is a song recorded in 1993 by Robert Fripp and David Sylvian, and co-written by Trey Gunn.
+It was released on 16 August 1993 and is the only single from Fripp and Sylvian's first collaborative album The First Day (1993).
+It was released as two separate CDs, each including exclusive b-sides.

+Music video

-"Jean the Birdman" is a collaboration between Robert Fripp and David Sylvian, co-written by Trey Gunn.
-The dreamlike music video was directed by Howard Greenhalgh a year before he became famous for his work on Soundgarden's "Black Hole Sun".
+The dreamlike music video for "Jean the Birdman" was directed by British director Howard Greenhalgh a year before he became famous for his work on Soundgarden's "Black Hole Sun".
+It was produced by Megan Hollister for Why Not and released on 9 August 1993.
+The video features an abstract caged environment harbouring a mysterious bird man.

-The single was released as two separate CDs, each including exclusive bonus tracks.

-The Exclusive B-sides
+Exclusive B-sides

-"Earthbound (Starblind)" was co-written by Fripp and Sylvian, and was effectively in two parts, Sylvian singing a melodic verse and chorus over a simple acoustic guitar, which then gave way to a 6 minute Fripp soundscape of guitar and Frippertronics.
+"Earthbound (Starblind)" was co-written by Fripp and Sylvian, and was effectively in two parts, Sylvian singing a melodic verse and chorus over a simple acoustic guitar, which then gave way to a 6-minute Fripp soundscape of guitar and Frippertronics.

 "Endgame" was a simple piece, again dominated by Sylvian's verse chorus vocal over a simple acoustic guitar accompaniment.
 Sylvian explained: "These pieces were written after the completion of the Rain Tree Crow project.
 Lyrically, there is still this connection with that early material.
 I guess I hadn't worked the themes out of system entirely with Rain Tree Crow."

 On "Tallow Moon" Sylvian spoke the lyrics of a poem.
-The lyrics are taken from "Lettre Au Directeur Des Messageries Maritimes", released on Hector Zazou's album Sahara Blue.
-"Dark Water" was a ambient soundscape by Fripp.
+The lyrics are taken from Rimbaud's "Lettre au directeur des Messageries maritimes", released on Hector Zazou's album Sahara Blue.
+"Dark Water" is an ambient soundscape by Fripp.